Leyla Hirsch

 Leyla Hirsch (Лейла Хирш; born September 27, 1996) is a Russian-born American professional wrestler.
 She is best known for her tenure in All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH).
 Before joining AEW in 2020, Hirsh was active on the independent circuit, primarily in the northeastern United States, and also performed for Japanese promotions.

+Early life

+Hirsch was born in Moscow, Russia and lived there until being adopted by an American couple at age eight, subsequently being raised in Hillsborough Township, New Jersey.
+At 15 years old, she began amateur wrestling in high school and college.

 Professional wrestling career

 Independent circuit (2017–present)

 Hirsch made her professional wrestling debut at Combat Zone Wrestling's Dojo Wars: Super Show 4 event on September 29, 2017, where she lost to Dojo DEEJ in a intergender match.
 During her time in CZW, she worked with other infamous personalities such as Penelope Ford, whom she faced at CZW Greetings From Asbury Park on February 23, 2018, in a losing effort.
 She even challenged Eran Ashe for the CZW Medal of Valor Championship in a last man standing match at CZW Dojo Wars SuperShow Seventeen on February 15, 2019, but unsuccessfully.
 Hirsch also competed in Westside Xtreme Wrestling, making her debut against Valkyrie at wXw Road To World Tag Team Festival: Neumünster on September 14, 2019.
 She fought in the wXw Femmes Fatales 2019 Tournament where she managed to reach the final match, the prize being a wXw Women's Championship at the 19th Anniversary show.
 She eventually got defeated by LuFisto.
 Hirsch had a brief run with the Japanese promotion World Wonder Ring Stardom, where she was a part of the Tokyo Cyber Squad stable and often fought alongside her fellow stablemates Hana Kimura, Jungle Kyona and Konami.
 On August 28, 2021, Hirsch faced Kamile at NWA Empowerrr for the NWA World Women's Championship, which Hirsch lost.